-Irrespective of whether you choose a website builder, hire a developer in-house or decide to hire a custom software development company to meet your development needs, the first thing you need to finalize is the programming language.
+Irrespective of whether you choose a website builder, hire an in-house developer or decide to hire a custom software development company to meet your development needs, the first thing you need to finalize is the programming language.
 Here is a detailed comparison of all three programming languages based upon a number of different characteristics to help you choose the right technology that best meets your needs.

 1. Relevance and Recent updates

 Ruby and Python are often touted as more recent are relevant programming languages as compared to PHP, but in reality, all three of them happen to be legacy languages.
 Python was released in 1991, followed by PHP in 1994 and Ruby in 1995.
 PHP started out as a general purpose programming language which eventually went on to become arguably the most popular server-side scripting language today.

 The latest PHP version 7.3 was released in December 2018.
 Since the release of PHP7 in 2015, PHP is gaining traction once again.
 The bugs that were detracting the developers (inconsistency, slower speed) have now been fixed and PHP has just gotten better with the newer versions.

 Verdict: When it comes to programming languages, PHP is ruling over Python and Ruby in terms of recent updates.